arthur-ruback/husky_controller/README.md

-# rob314
+# ROB314

-The hole project has this module but also an identification pipeline [insert link].
+The project has this module but also a main [pipeline](https://github.com/arthur-ruback/pc_pipeline).

 ### Instalation using Catkin